 - Genius Bruiser: While not on the same level as Artemis (duh), he is quite crafty and good at what he does.
 Even Artemis can't match him in geology.
 He is also fully capable of biting anyone's head off... or blowing it off with Fartillery.

 - Kansas City Shuffle: By refusing to help Root in book 1 he tricks Da Chief into thinking he wants a lighter prison sentence, when in fact he plans to escape outright.
 Then extends the trick by faking his death and stealing some of the other half of the ransom gold.

-- Never Live It Down: In-universe, for selling a Jules Remy trophy to the undercover LEP and later "laying low" in a Los Angeles penthouse whilst "collecting" Academy Awards.
+- Once Done, Never Forgotten: For trying to sell a Jules Remy trophy to an undercover LEP officer and later "laying low" in a Los Angeles penthouse whilst "collecting" Academy Awards.
 A prison warden was highly amused.

 - Prehensile Hair: Mulch Diggums's beard hair, which can also serve as handy custom lockpicks.

 - Starfish Alien: He can tunnel by unhinging his jaws, ingest dirt, and expel it through the rear end.
 He also has Prehensile Hair, luminous spit that hardens with air, and pores on his skin that intake water and doubling as suction pads.

 - Swiss-Army Superpower: Dwarf talents are endless that pretty much serve as biological a Walking Arsenal.
 They can tunnel flawlessly below ground at high speeds, they have Prehensile Hair that can detect vibration and serve as lock picks, they possess special spittle (which hardens in contact with air, is luminous, and can be used as a sedative), powerful flatulence that can be weaponized, skin that can absorb moisture so that if they are dehydrated they can use their hands as suction pads.